SajeevRaj5/ImageUploaderSample/README.md

 # ImageUploaderSample

 ## Details
-* This project tries to attain the requirements mentioned in https://github.com/sparknetworks/coding_exercises_options/blob/master/gallery_images_upload/README.md.
-* As a front end developer I have tried to show case my skills in this iOS Application.
 * The https://cloudinary.com is used to store the uploaded images.
 * This project is implemented in VIPER architecture.